moneyeva/moneyeva-docs/docs/intro/what-is-money-eva.md

 # What is Money Eva?

-**Money Eva** ([https://moneyeva.com](https://moneyeva.com)) is a financial scenario exploration app offering a fresh take on the complexities of personal finance.
+**Money Eva** (<a href="https://moneyeva.com" target="_blank">moneyeva.com :material-open-in-new:</a>) is a financial scenario exploration app offering a fresh take on the complexities of personal finance.
 Focused on making key concepts—like timing and compounding—clear and accessible, Money Eva provides easy-to-use tools and transparent calculations to help you visualize how your financial choices unfold over time.

 ## Why Did We Create Money Eva?